 Here:

-AnQiCMS's template engine escapes HTML tags by default when outputting content for security reasons, to prevent cross-site scripting (XSS) attacks.
-This means that if your content contains original HTML, it will be converted to entity characters (for example,<becomes&lt;),而不是被浏览器解析为HTML。
+AnQiCMS's template engine escapes HTML tags by default when outputting content for security reasons to prevent cross-site scripting (XSS) attacks.
+This means that if your content contains raw HTML, it will be converted to entity characters (such as,<becomes<), rather than being parsed as HTML.

-When usingremovetagsFiltering processed, the specified tag in the content has been removed, but it is still considered a string that may contain HTML.
-If this is not added.|safeFilter, the template engine will escape the remaining content again, causing the browser to display the processed HTML code as plain text instead of rendering it as web content.
-Therefore, to ensure that the content after removing the tags can be correctly parsed and displayed as HTML by the browser, it is necessary toremovetagsafter adding|safe.
+While usingremovetagsAfter the filter has processed, the specified tags in the content have been removed, but they are still considered as strings that may contain HTML.
+If at this point, you do not add|safeThe filter, the template engine will escape the remaining content again, causing the browser to display the processed HTML code as plain text instead of rendering it as web content.
+Therefore, to ensure that the content after removing the tags can be correctly parsed and displayed as HTML by the browser, it is essential toremovetagsthen add|safe.

-Let's understand this through some specific examples:
+Let's understand through some specific examples:

-Example 1: Delete a Single HTML Tag
+Example one: Delete a single HTML tag

-Assuming your article content fieldarchive.ContentContains the following HTML:
+Suppose your article content fieldarchive.ContentContains the following HTML:

 <p>这是一段 <b>重要的</b> 内容,但这里有一个不必要的 <i>斜体</i> 标签。</p>

-If you want to delete all:<i>Tags:
+If you want to delete all of them<i>Tags:

 {{ archive.Content|removetags:"i"|safe }}

-The output will be:
+The result will be:

 <p>这是一段 <b>重要的</b> 内容,但这里有一个不必要的 斜体 标签。</p>

-Example 2: Delete Multiple HTML Tags
+Example two: Delete multiple HTML tags

-Assuming the article content has many<span>and<div>Tags, do you want to remove them:
+Suppose there are many in the article content<span>and<div>Tags, do you want to remove them:

 <div><p>这是一段内容。</p><span>不想要的文本。</span></div>